 Have you ever had the impulse, at the very end of a great book or movie, to watch the whole thing over again?
 A great story is tough to get out of your head, and you’ll carry it with you for the rest of your life.
 Storytelling in marketing should be no different.

-If you’re providing your customers with something of value in your marketing, not as an exchange for something, but because you know it will help them, that stays with them.
+If you’re providing your customers with , not as an exchange for something, but because you know it will help them, that stays with them.
 They’re more likely to think positively about your brand and trust you to help them in the future.